labinthewild/LITW-study-templates/docs/3-ChangePageText.md

 ## What now?

 We're so excited you got here!
-Now that you know how the basic of a study slide, maybe you want to [add a whole new page](4-AddNewPage.md) to your study?
+Now that you know the basics of a study slide, maybe you want to [add a whole new page](4-AddNewPage.md) to your study?

 ## What if this did not work?

 1. Did you really refresh all components?
 Cash can always be an annoying thing while making small changes like this!
-2. Try to open your browser console, deactivate cashing, and reflesh the page.
-(Maybe opening the URL in a private windows may help with cash as well.)
+2. Try to open your browser console, deactivate cashing, and refresh the page.
+(Maybe opening the URL in a private window may help with cash as well.)
 3. If you could not make this work:
    1. Search [our discussions](https://github.com/labinthewild/LITW-study-templates/discussions) for an answer.
    2. Open [an issue](https://github.com/labinthewild/LITW-study-templates/issues)!